 Dental phobias are often based on people’s experiences decades ago when dental methods were far more basic.
 Modern dentistry is generally more attune to patient comfort and gentle techniques.
 A fear of flying is commonly based on a bumpy flight or even a bad personal event before the flight.
 Sufferers of many of these fears and phobias often experience additional anxiety and even persistent sadness because they’re unable to overcome or defeat the fear.
 Even well-meaning friends or family members can perpetuate the problem by encouraging the person to “just get over it.”
 “Fears are held within the subconscious mind,” Beverly adds.
 “So the fearful person is often unable to consciously overcome the fear any more than they could consciously overcome something like blinking or breathing.”

 Hypnosis research, including a 1993 study by the American Psychological Association, has found that hypnosis can be effective in reducing or eliminating fear responses.
 “It’s important to work with experienced hypnotists who have broad experience with more than just direct suggestion,” Beverly concludes.
 “Finding and resolving the source of the fear or using techniques to dampen the fear in the subconscious is critical to success.
-It doesn't matter if it is a fear of flying, fear of driving, fear of sharks, fear of the dark, fear of ghosts, etc. All fears work in the same way.”
+It doesn't matter if it is a fear of flying, fear of driving, fear of sharks, fear of the dark, fear of ghosts, fear of lizards, fear of death, etc. All fears work in the same way.”